 Scenario Planning 2x2

-The 2x2 Scenario Planning method, popularised by Shell's Global Business Environment team and formalised by scenario planners like Peter Schwartz and the GBN (Global Business Network), is one of the most powerful tools for strategic foresight.
-Unlike forecasting — which tries to predict the most likely future — scenario planning explores multiple plausible futures by selecting two critical uncertainties and using them as the axes of a 2x2 matrix.
+Scenario Planning 2x2 is a strategy workshop method for exploring uncertainty.
+A team chooses two critical uncertainties, uses them as the axes of a 2x2 matrix, and develops four plausible future scenarios.
+The goal is not to predict the future, but to test strategy against different conditions and identify robust moves.
 The output is four distinct scenarios, each representing a coherent and internally consistent story of how the future might unfold.
 Teams build out each scenario in enough detail to test current strategies against it: Does our business model still work?
 What capabilities would we need?
 What signals should we watch for?
-The method was pioneered by Herman Kahn at RAND and Pierre Wack at Shell in the 1970s, where it successfully anticipated the 1973 oil crisis.
+The method was popularised by Shell's Global Business Environment team and formalised by scenario planners like Peter Schwartz and the GBN (Global Business Network).
+It builds on earlier scenario planning work by Herman Kahn at RAND and Pierre Wack at Shell in the 1970s.
 Today it is a staple of corporate strategy, government policy, and organisational resilience planning.
 The 2x2 format makes it approachable for workshop settings while retaining analytical rigour.

 - 1